jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

 ```
 --
 ## Pipeline Style
-* By pipeline style, we mean writing a series of transformations as a single expression without nested parentheses, rather than the more standard style of using separate invocations.
+* Writing a series of transformations as a single expression without nested parentheses, rather than the more standard style of using separate invocations.
 ```c++
 // Standard C++, non-pipelined auto result1 = f1(input);